Generative Engine Optimization (GEO) & AI Citation Audit

 GEO goes beyond crawlability: it measures whether generative engines see your site as a trustworthy entity worth citing.
-Our GEO audit scores entity authority, topical depth, factual density, and AI readability, the signals that decide who gets recommended.
+Our GEO audit runs 33 checks across entity authority, topical depth, factual density, and AI readability - the signals that decide who gets recommended - then layers on AI citation simulation.

 point GEO score with trend tracking